-Once you’ve had your initial appointments, an IVF treatment cycle usually takes approximately two weeks, depending on your specific protocol.
+Once you’ve made it through your initial appointments, an IVF treatment cycle usually takes approximately two weeks, depending of course on what your personal plan involves.

-Depending on the type of cycle you are having, you’ll likely start with a blood test to check that your body is ready to start treatment that month.
+Depending on the type of cycle you are having, it’s likely that your first job will be a blood test to check that your body is ready to start treatment that month.
 For the next week or so, you will administer fertility medication each day.
 It’s likely to be a form of Follicle Stimulating Hormone (FSH).
 FSH is administered through a diabetic-style pen and it stimulates your ovaries to produce more eggs than would be produced in a normal, unmedicated cycle.
-After this period, you’ll be likely to have two injections a day for another three or four days.
+After this first week, you’ll be likely to have two injections a day for another three or four days.
 The second injection is designed to block ovulation and stop the eggs being released early.